 Chief Enabling Officer, Chris Varney spoke about his own experiences as a child with autism.
 'When I found out I had autism, I remember not wanting to disclose it,' he says.
 'I felt shame.'

 But positive experiences at school led Chris to look at autism in a different way, and realise how much social support can impact a young person's confidence.
 His teachers at Fairhills Primary School let him lead a class on one of his passions – European royal families – and write about it in the school newsletter.
 'There were wonderful moments my teacher gave me,' Chris says.

 Chris became more confident and comfortable with talking about having autism, which led to him eventually co-founding I CAN Network.

 'I am proud to be an autistic person,' Chris says.
 'We need to change.
 We need to bring our community together.'

 The panel also celebrated the release of the Disability Action Plan.
 You can download and read it on our

-See advice and services for parents of children with autism and other additional needs at
+See advice and services for parents of children with autism.

 We are also supporting I CAN to rollout the I CAN Schools Program across Victoria.
 Find out more about the